St Cuthbert Mayne Catholic Junior School

 Our Trust Our Trust

-At St Cuthbert Mayne, our teaching of sex, relationships and health related matters goes beyond our statutory obligation to.
+At St Rose's Infants and St Cuthbert Mayne Juniors, our teaching of sex, relationships and health related matters goes beyond our statutory obligation to.
 We are involved in relationships and sex education precisely because of our Christian beliefs about God and about the human person.
 The belief in the unique dignity of the human person made in the image and likeness of God underpins the approach to all education in a Catholic school.
 Our approach to RSE therefore is rooted in the Catholic Church’s teaching of the human person and presented in a positive framework of Christian ideals.

 At the heart of the Christian life is the Trinity; Father, Son and Spirit in communion, united in loving relationship and embracing all people and all creation.
 As a consequence of the Christian belief that we are made in the image and likeness of God, gender and sexuality are seen as God’s gift, reflect God’s beauty, and share in the divine creativity.
 RSE, therefore, will be placed firmly within the context of relationship as it is there that sexuality grows and develops.

-Following the guidance of the Bishops of England and Wales and as advocated by the DFE, at St Cuthbert Mayne, RSE will be firmly embedded in the PSHE framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
+Following the guidance of the Bishops of England and Wales and as advocated by the DFE, at St Rose's Infants and St Cuthbert Mayne Juniors, RSE will be firmly embedded in the PSHE framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
 It is centred on Christ’s vision of being human as good news and will be positive and prudent, showing the potential for development, while enabling the dangers and risks involved to be understood and appreciated.

 All RSE will be in accordance with the Church’s moral teaching.
 It will emphasise the central importance of marriage and the family whilst acknowledging that all pupils have a fundamental right to have their life respected whatever household they come from.
 It will also prepare pupils for life in modern Britain.